DataShades/ckanext-charts/README.md

 We need to set the `CHARTS_FIELDS` for our custom handler, that autogenerate documentation for chart types fields.

+The CKAN instance will be initialized, because we will call validators and helpers in this code.
+Therefore, you'll need another environment variable to set the CKAN configuration file path:

+    export CKAN_INI=$PWD/config/ckan.ini

+The config file must enable the `ckanext-charts` plugin:

+    ckan.plugins = ... charts_view charts_builder_view ...

 If you're working on the documentation, you can run the following command to start a live-reloading server without gathering the chart types fields data.
 It will speed up the process significantly, as we won't need to wait for the CKAN initialization: